 Buyers are judging a house before they even read any type of description.
 If the photos are dark, non-descriptive, or deceiving, the potential buyer pool shrinks significantly.
 Photos are a powerful tool for translating anything from a desired location on a tree-lined street to a backyard worthy of an HGTV special.

-List your home with companies like MilitaryByOwner, which has a free mobile app to get your listing in front of as many buyers as possible.
+List your home with MilitaryByOwner.
+We have a free mobile app to get your listing in front of as many buyers as possible!
 In addition to the mobile app, MilitaryByOwner offers home sellers a plethora of resources to help your FSBO be successful.

 An appraiser.
-An accurate current market value of your home is a lynch pin for making a profitable sale.
-Do-it-yourself online appraisals only give a ballpark figure and are often misleading.
+An accurate current market value of your home is a keystone for making a profitable sale.
+DIY online appraisals only give a ballpark figure and can be misleading.

 A real estate attorney.
-A real estate attorney can offer peace of mind during the process.
-Each state has their own set of real estate laws, so this kind of help is crucial to understanding your state’s laws and avoiding problems with paperwork during the sale.
+A real estate attorney may provide peace of mind during the home sale process.
+Each state has its own set of real estate laws, so bringing in an attorney can help you avoid hiccups with paperwork during the sale.

 A closing agent.
-Consider hiring a closing agent to give guidance through closing and begin the escrow process.
+A closing agent can guide you through closing and begin the escrow process.